 ASTER Precision Terrain Corrected scenes are not produced if any of the bands in an AST_L1A granule fail during resampling.
 This typically occurs due to errors in the AST_L1A geolocation arrays.
 Additionally, since AST_L1T scenes are processed using AST_L1B processing algorithms, AST_L1T scenes are not available when there are any band failures in an AST_L1B granule.
 Finally, a band in a AST_L1T scene may not be available if the telescope related to the band was not requested to be turned on during acquisition.

 Terrain correction removes geometric errors associated with observing a ground location from an off-nadir angle.
 AST_L1T scenes that do not have Digital Elevation Model (DEM) available will not have terrian correction, these scenes are typically over open ocean and small islands.
 Precision correction removes the geometric errors due to imprecise knowledge of the satellite's location and velocity (or ephemeris), it's behavior, (yaw, pitch or roll), and the detector acquisition information.
 Precision correction is completed when 20 or more ground reference points can be matched to an equivalent region in an ASTER Precision Terrain Corrected (AST_L1T) scene.
 If these locations can not be matched the scene will not be precision corrected, this may be due to clouds in the region, a dark scene (potentially a scene captured at night), the angle of the sun and shadows in the scene, or the scene is a thermal infrared (TIR) scene.
 If a scene is not precision terrain corrected it will have systematic correction, similar to a north-up AST_L1B scene.
 For more information please read the AST_L1T Quick Guide.

 The first version of the ASTER GDEM, released in June 2009, was generated using stereo-pair images collected by the ASTER instrument aboard Terra.
-ASTER GDEM coverage spans from 83 degrees north latitude to 83 degrees south, encompassing 99 percent of Earth's landmass and comprised 16,602 1°-by-1° tiles.
+ASTER GDEM coverage spans from 83 degrees north latitude to 83 degrees south, encompassing 99 percent of Earth's landmass and comprised of 16,602 1° by 1° tiles.

 The ASTER GDEM V2 added 260,000 additional stereo-pairs, improving coverage and reducing the occurrence of artifacts.
 The refined production algorithm provided improved spatial resolution, increased horizontal and vertical accuracy, and superior water body coverage and detection and comprised of 16,704 tiles.